Breathing Life Through Glass with Color & Light

 My journey into photography with glass began when I first observed the way the rays of the sun penetrated and traveled through a rose bowl my windowsill.
 The unique qualities of glass, its transparency and its potential for refracting and reflecting light, have held a magical fascination for me ever since.

-This led to an exploration of projecting light through colored frosted or clear glass vessels, as well as illuminating glass with color ink mixed in water.
-I then began to layer other vases and vessels in all shapes, colors, and sizes, which I found in antique stores and markets to create dimension and depth.
+This led to an exploration of projecting light through colored glass vases, as well as illuminating glass with color ink mixed in water.
+I then began to layer other glass objects in different shapes, colors, and sizes, which I found in antique stores and markets to create dimension and depth.